sckarolos/deck_of_cards/README.md

 - Jasmine 2.1.4

 ### Comments:
 - The application is based on the MVC (Model-View-Controller) design pattern.
 The application can be easily expanded  as it could load data from a REST API (by injecting $http as a dependency) instead of generating them in the service/factory.
 With minor changes it can work with more than one deck of cards.
+The application is based on John Papa's style guide: https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md

 ![alt text](http://ktalvis.com/img/screen2.png)